shey/railcar/README.md

 ## Support
 For support and additional queries, please contact shey@shey.ca.

 Note: Railcar is designed to be used in conjunction with the Railroad Ansible project.
-For optimal results, I recommend deploying Railcar to a server configured using Railroad.
+For optimal results, deploy Railcar to a server configured using Railroad.